 Specializing in diagnosing and treating joint dysfunction, chiropractors can help fix alignment problems.
 Taking care of your joints ensures proper mobility.
 When joint dysfunction sets in you lose your ability to move freely and can experience increased muscle tension and pain.
 Chiropractors are trained to find these joint restrictions and adjust them to restore full motion, relieve pain, and help you regain normal muscle function.
 One way to fight joint dysfunction is through rehab exercise.
 It helps to rebuild muscle strength, balance, and flexibility while preventing re-injury.

-Sciatica is severe pain going from your buttock to your foot caused by the pinching of a nerve in your back.
+Sciatica is pain which can be severe going from your buttock to your foot caused by the pinching of a nerve in your back.
 These nerve compression syndromes can also cause numbness or tingling and weakness.
 These conditions can often be treated successfully with muscle therapy techniques and/or correction of joint dysfunction.
 For cases where the pain doesn’t go away with standard treatment, the chiropractors at Alberta Back and Neck Rehab & Sports Injuries Clinic, in Calgary, have Western Canada’s first DRX 9000 Non-Surgical Spinal Decompression equipment.
-This technology is FDA and Health Canada approved and has been shown to be successful in relieving pain for 86% of patients with these conditions.
+This technology is FDA approved and has been shown to be successful in relieving pain for up to 86% of patients with these conditions.
 Visit Decompression.ca for further details on this equipment.

 Unlike the upper extremity, the lower extremity must carry all your body weight.
 For some people who don’t sit at work, your legs carry you most of the day, and for athletes, the forces of landing on your feet during running, jumping, skating, skiing, blading, and boarding are many times greater than that of standing or walking.
 For this reason many problems of the lower extremity cannot be provided long term relief without correcting any problems that may exist with the function of your feet.
 Plantar fasciitis, bunions, heel spurs, shin splints, patello-femoral syndrome, iliotibial band syndrome as well as other conditions are all, at least in part, due to poor foot biomechanics, and correction of the poor foot mechanics needs to be part of the total treatment of the painful condition.